Mark Ruffalo: 2006–2011: Expansion into Broadway, direction, and dramatic roles

-In 2010, he starred in Lisa Cholodenko's The Kids Are All Right, with Annette Bening and Julianne Moore.
+In 2010, he co-starred in the Martin Scorsese thriller Shutter Island as U.S. Marshal Chuck Aule, the partner of Leonardo DiCaprio's character Teddy Daniels.
+Also in 2010, he starred in Lisa Cholodenko's The Kids Are All Right, with Annette Bening and Julianne Moore.
 Ruffalo stated in an interview that he approached Cholodenko after watching High Art and said he would love to work with her.
 Years later, she called Ruffalo and said she wrote a script and had him in mind for the part.
-His performance earned him an Academy Award nomination for Best Supporting Actor.
+Justin Lowe of The Hollywood Reporter praised all three leads for their chemistry and performances writing, "Moore, Bening and Ruffalo all deliver endearingly quirky comic performances".
+His role earned him an Academy Award nomination for Best Supporting Actor.